 Geographic Connection to Pennsylvania: Philadelphia, Philadelphia County

-Former heavyweight boxing champion of the world Joe Frazier lives in North Philadelphia
+Former heavyweight boxing champion of the world Joe Frazier lived in North Philadelphia.

 Joe Frazier, born January 12, 1944, in South Carolina, lived in the country as the son of a sharecropper before his family moved to Philadelphia.
 His boxing career started accidentally after going to a gym to exercise.
 After fighting competitively for a few years, he won the Olympic Gold Medal in 1964 and turned pro.
 He secured a heavyweight title in 1968 and later became the undisputed champion.
 After accidentally mismanaging some land investments and losing most of his fortune, Frazier now lives in an apartment above his gym in Philadelphia.